normhanson/TenKeySequences/README.md

 # TenKeySequences
-old hw for an interview i did
+old hw for an interview i did for getco
-README.txt